Addison-Weatherhead/mimic-website/content/en/docs/IV/modules/icu/icustays.md

 ## `FIRST_CAREUNIT`, `LAST_CAREUNIT`

 `FIRST_CAREUNIT` and `LAST_CAREUNIT` contain, respectively, the first and last ICU type in which the patient was cared for.
-As an `stay_id` groups all ICU admissions within 24 hours of each other, it is possible for a patient to be transferred from one type of ICU to another and have the same `stay_id`.
+As a `stay_id` groups all ICU admissions within 24 hours of each other, it is possible for a patient to be transferred from one type of ICU to another and have the same `stay_id`.

 Care units are derived from the TRANSFERS table, and definition for the abbreviations can be found in the documentation for TRANSFERS.